 In addition, each remarketing agent receives a fee ranging from .060 to 0.1 percent of the outstanding principal amount of the bonds.
 The Agency has paid a fee of \$0.254 million to the remarketing agents for fiscal year 2021.

-Demand Bonds Demand Bonds (continued) As of June 30, 2021, the following demand bonds were outstanding (in thousands):
+As of June 30, 2021, the following demand bonds were outstanding (in thousands):